 As we all continue to be vigilant with our health, we must also be mindful that fraudsters will continue to adapt to the situation.
 Just like the virus, fraud will continue to evolve, and consumers must protect themselves, not only from the known frauds which have been exposed but from those which are yet to come.
 Consumers must be on the lookout for:

 Fraudsters will not relent and, as the coronavirus continues to spread, scammers will continue to develop new methods to prey on consumer’s fears and the unique situations arising from the virus.
-Withum is committed to the prevention and detection of fraud.
-Please do not hesitate to reach out to Jessica or any member of the Forensic and Valuations Services Group with any questions.
+Withum is committed to the prevention and detection of fraud, contact our team for further assistance.